Benign nonconvexity of synchronization landscape induced by graph skeletons: Introduction

-In this work, we prove that \begin{theorem} Any connected quasi-threshold graphs globally synchronze. \end{theorem} A quasi-threshold graph, also called a trivially perfect graph, is a graph with the property that in every induced subgraph, the size of a maximum independent set equals the number of maximal cliques.
-Our proof of global synchronization for quasi-threshold graphs reveals that, although global synchronization emerges as a collective behavior of networked oscillators, in these graph classes it can be understood through a local-to-global mechanism.
-Synchronization first occurs within local substructures and then propagates step by step along the skeleton of the graph until the entire network becomes synchronized.
-These results provide a complementary perspective on the global synchronization problem.
+Our proofs of global synchronization for the main theorems reveal that, although global synchronization arises as a collective phenomenon of networked oscillators, in these graph classes it can be understood via a \textit{local-to-global propagation mechanism}.
+More precisely, the key structural feature is the existence of a supporting skeleton for the graph, which allows synchronization to originate from a substructure and subsequently propagate along the skeleton until the entire graph becomes synchronized at any second-order stationary point.
+These results provide a complementary perspective to the previously studied \textit{close-to-complete} regime for the global synchronization problem.